faetea/CodeTestAPI/README.md

 # Code Test API

-## Prompt:
+## Prompt

-Create a simple RESTful API in either Python using sqlalchemy and Flask or in Ruby using Rails and ActiveRecord.
-Use PostgreSQL or MySQL as a local database.
-Implement two models with a one to many parent­child relationship.
-API should accept POST requests ( Content­Typeapplication/json) to create objects and persist them to a database.
+Create a simple RESTful API in Ruby using Rails and ActiveRecord.
+Use PostgreSQL as a local database.
+Implement two models with a one to many parent­-child relationship.
+API should accept POST requests (Content­Typeapplication/json) to create  objects and persist them to a database.
 Additionally, implement GET endpoints for each model (accessed by primary key) such  that associated objects are returned  e.g. requests on parent objects should nest children as a JSON array.
 For example:

 ```javascript
 { "name" : "Parent",